Section 6.05 - Reference Brief

 | Significant Change Requests | As needed | $5k - $10k/yr | $10k - $30k/yr | $20k - $50k/yr |

-The true cost of FedRAMP is not the headline authorization figure.
 A Moderate authorization is not a $1M investment.
 It is a $2.5M-$4M commitment over five years when ConMon is included.
-This table shows why long-term budgeting matters.

 | Period | Low | Moderate | High |